-If you’re a blogger, SEO specialist, web designer or someone who’s job involves the Internet, then you know that Google is obsessed with speed not only with their products but also with the web.
-That’s why they’ve been pushing for it the past few years with different standards, protocols and tools like their PageSpeed Tools – PageSpeed Module, PageSpeed Insights, PageSpeed Service and PageSpeed Chrome DevTools.
+If you’re a blogger, SEO specialist, web designer, or someone whose job involves the Internet, then you know that Google is obsessed with speed not only with their products but also with the web.
+That’s why they’ve been pushing for it the past few years with different standards, protocols, and tools like their PageSpeed Tools – PageSpeed Module, PageSpeed Insights, PageSpeed Service, and PageSpeed Chrome DevTools.

 - Browser-based load time testing of all page elements

 - Test via Chrome, Firefox, IE and mobile web browsers

 - Results from nearly 2 dozen global locations